wmcnamara/edenfell-launcher/README.md

 The launcher will run "edenfell.exe" in its current working directory with the command line arguments like as follows:

-Arg 1.
-Connection type.
-Either "host" or "client"
+`Arg 1.
+Connection type.` Either "host" or "client"

-Arg 2.
-IP Address to host or connect to
+`Arg 2.
+IP Address.` The IP address to either host or connect to

-Arg 3.
-Port number to listen to
+`Arg 3.
+Port Number.` This is the port to either connect or listen on.

 example